monicahq/monica/README.md

 We want to provide a platform that is:

-* **really easy to use**: we value simplicity over anything else.
+- **really easy to use**: we value simplicity over anything else.

-* **open-source**: we believe everyone should be able to contribute to this tool, and see for themselves that nothing nasty is done behind the scenes that would go against the best interests of the users.
+- **open-source**: we believe everyone should be able to contribute to this tool, and see for themselves that nothing nasty is done behind the scenes that would go against the best interests of the users.
 We also want to leverage the community to build attractive features and do things that would not be possible otherwise.

-* **easy to contribute to**: we want to keep the codebase as simple as possible.
+- **easy to contribute to**: we want to keep the codebase as simple as possible.
 This has two big advantages: anyone can contribute, and it’s easily maintainable on the long run.

-* **available everywhere**: Monica should be able to run on any desktop OS or mobile phone easily.
+- **available everywhere**: Monica should be able to run on any desktop OS or mobile phone easily.
 This will be made possible by making sure the tool is easily installable by anyone who wants to either contribute or host the platform themselves.

 ### Strategy

 We think Monica has to become a platform more than an application, so people can build on it.

 Here what we should do in order to realize our vision:

-* (**done**) Build an API in order to create an ecosystem.
+- (**done**) Build an API in order to create an ecosystem.
 The ecosystem is what will make Monica a successful platform.

-* (**done**) Build importers and exporters of data.
+- (**done**) Build importers and exporters of data.
 We don’t want to have any vendor lock-ins.
 Data is the property of the users and they should be able to do whatever they want with it.

-* Be the central point of contact management, by supporting CardDav protocol.
+- Be the central point of contact management, by supporting CardDav protocol.

-* Be the central point of calendar events, by supporting CalDav protocol.
+- Be the central point of calendar events, by supporting CalDav protocol.

-* (**partially done**) Build great reports so people can have interesting insights on how they interact with their loved ones.
+- (**partially done**) Build great reports so people can have interesting insights on how they interact with their loved ones.

-* Create a smart recommendation system for gifts.
+- Create a smart recommendation system for gifts.
 For instance, if my nephew is soon 6 years old in a month, I will be able to receive an email with a list of 5 potential gifts I can offer to a 6 year old boy.

-* Add more ways of being reminded: Telegram, SMS,...
+- Add more ways of being reminded: Telegram, SMS,...

-* Create Chrome extensions to load Monica’s data in a sidebar when viewing a contact on Facebook, letting us take additional notes as we see them on Facebook.
+- Create Chrome extensions to load Monica’s data in a sidebar when viewing a contact on Facebook, letting us take additional notes as we see them on Facebook.

-* Add modules that can be activated on demand.
+- Add modules that can be activated on demand.
 One would be for instance, for the people who wants to use Monica for dating purposes (yes, we’ve received this kind of feedback already).

 ### Monetization

-While it’s not the driving force behind this project, it would be great if the tool could generate money so we could work full time on it and sustain it on the long run.
+While it’s not the driving force behind Monica, it would be great if the tool could generate money so we could work full time on it and sustain it on the long run.
 We are big fans of [Sentry](https://sentry.io), Wordpress and GitLab and we believe this kind of business model is an inspiring one where everyone wins.

-If you want to support the development of the project, consider taking [a paid account](https://www.monicahq.com/pricing), or support the project [on Patreon](https://www.patreon.com/monicahq).
+If you want to support the development of Monica, consider taking [a paid account](https://www.monicahq.com/pricing), or support us [on Patreon](https://www.patreon.com/monicahq).

-* The [Hosted version of Monica](https://monicahq.com) is offered in two versions:
+- The [Hosted version of Monica](https://monicahq.com) is offered in two versions:

     * a [free plan](https://app.monicahq.com/register) which includes:
-        * 10 contacts
+        + 10 contacts
-        * data exporters
+        + data exporters

     * a [paid plan](https://www.monicahq.com/pricing) which includes:
-        * unlimited contacts
+        + unlimited contacts
-        * email reminders
+        + email reminders
-        * data importers
+        + data importers
-        * advanced features
+        + advanced features

-    * We’re still working on the features included in the paid plan, and these may be subject to change while we work out our business model to make the project sustainable.
+    * We’re still working on the features included in the paid plan, and these may be subject to change while we work out our business model to make Monica’s development sustainable.

     * People who substantially contribute to the GitHub repository (with a pull request that adds value, that gets merged – not a typo fix, for instance) will also have access to the paid version for free.

-* There is a [Patreon account](https://www.patreon.com/monicahq) for those who want to financially support Monica’s development in another way.
+- There is a [Patreon account](https://www.patreon.com/monicahq) for those who want to financially support Monica’s development in another way.
 The best way to support Monica it is to actually talk about it and help grow its userbase.

 There are no ads on the platform and there never will be.
 We will never resell your data on [the Hosted version](https://monicahq.com/) and we have no access to it if you self-host.